Lil119/Internet-Technologies/_pages/b_install_tutorial.md

 Then, Next will ask you several questions before installing.
 Name your project "next-demo" and answer as the following :
 ![](/docs/assets/images/questions-asked.png)
+Tailwind CSS is a CSS framework that is often used with Next.js.

 Once the installation is complete, the file tree will look like this :
 ![](/docs/assets/images/file-tree-next.png)